 Increased gene expression indicated an increased risk of hyperlipidemia, fatty liver disease, liver inflammation, and fibrosis.
-They likewise observed that mTORC2 intervenes the impact of Dyrk1b.
+They likewise observed that mTORC2 intervenes in the impact of Dyrk1b.
 Hence, scientists think it could be a potential therapeutic target for nonalcoholic fatty liver disease patients.

 The activation of mTORC2 regulates cellular proliferation and metabolism.
-AT the molecular level, it caused insulin resistance while targeting Dyrk1b led to decreased insulin resistance.
+At the molecular level, it caused insulin resistance, while targeting Dyrk1b led to decreased insulin resistance.

 Scientists noted, “These findings provide new insights into the mechanisms that underlie Dyrk1b-induced hepatic lipogenesis and hepatic insulin resistance and identify Dyrk1b as a therapeutic target for NASH and insulin resistance in the liver.”